Staten Island: Running

 The New York City Marathon is a foot race run over a 42.2 km course through the five boroughs of New York City.
 The marathon starts each year on Staten Island.

 The Ocean Breeze Track and Field Athletic Complex is a state-of-the-art indoor track and field facility in Ocean Breeze Park that is part of the South Beach section of Staten Island.
 On November 19, 2015, the complex became the first facility in the United States to be recognized as a certified International Amateur Athletic Federation (IAAF) facility.
 A project under Mayor Bloomberg's Design Excellence initiative, the athletic complex was designed as part of the PlaNYC 110-acre Ocean Breeze regional park.
 The project, launched in 2007, encountered several delays, including a four-month setback due to Hurricane Sandy that exposed the vulnerability of generators, transformers, and electronic control rooms all of which had to be raised to avoid storm-surge flooding.

 Swimming

 In 1961, a lifeguard became the first person to swim around Staten Island.
-In 2023, Leslie Hamilton became the first woman to swim around Staten Island, which she did by swimming 37 miles in 14.5 hours.
+In 2023, Leslie Hamilton became the first woman to swim around Staten Island, which she did by swimming 37 mi in 14.5 hours.

 Tennis

 Tennis is said to have made its United States debut on Staten Island.
 The first American National championship was played at the Staten Island Cricket and Baseball Club (now known as the Staten Island Cricket Club) in September 1880.
 Tennis was introduced in Staten Island by Mary Ewing Outerbridge.

-Robert "Bob" Duffield Wrenn four-time U.S. singles championship winner, and one of the first inductees in the International Tennis Hall of Fame was a tennis member at Richmond County Country Club.
+Robert "Bob" Duffield Wrenn, a four-time U.S. singles championship winner and one of the first inductees in the International Tennis Hall of Fame, was a member of the Richmond County Country Club.
 His brother George Wrenn and friend Arthur E. Foote were also members.